Jalan M.H. Thamrin

 Jalan M.H.
 Thamrin or Jalan Thamrin (M.H.
-Thamrin Road or Thamrin Road) is a major thoroughfare in Jakarta, Indonesia.
+Thamrin Avenue or Thamrin Avenue) is a major thoroughfare in Jakarta, Indonesia.
 The road is located at the center of Jakarta, running from the north end of Jalan Jenderal Sudirman at West Flood Canal at the south end to the roundabout near Arjuna Wijaya Statue Jakarta at the north end.
 Developed in the 1950s, the road was a landmark of post-colonial Indonesia and continues to have a prominent importance in Jakarta.

 Description

 Thamrin Road is classified as a secondary arterial road in Jakarta.

 The road passes through five urban administrative villages: